kgu-clab/clab-platforms-server/CONTRIBUTING_EN.md

 # Contribution Guidelines
-Thank you for your interest in the KGU C-Lab Server Project.
+Thank you for your interest in the C-Lab Platforms Server Project.
 Please follow these steps and rules to ensure that all community members can contribute effectively.

 - [한국어](CONTRIBUTING.md)
 - [English](CONTRIBUTING_EN.md)

 ## Getting Started
 1. Fork the project repository to your personal account.
-2. Clone the forked repository to your local system using `git clone https://github.com/[your-username]/clab-server.git`.
+2. Clone the forked repository to your local system using `git clone https://github.com/[your-username]/clab-platforms-server.git`.
 3. Create a new working branch with `git checkout -b [new branch name]`.

 ## Working Rules